Shreya-P02/Keelvar-An-Agentic-AI-Case-Study/README.md

 - Enterprise Ireland
 - Silicon Valley Bank
 - Angel Investors (Individuals)
-- Additional early-stage private investors
+- Additional early-stage private investors [13]

-## 5. Supply CHain Problem Addressed
+## 5. Supply Chain Problem Addressed
 Procurement is a critical component of supply chain management and it includes selecting suppliers, negotiating contracts and controlling costs.
-However, standard procurement processes do face several key challenges:
+[16] However, standard procurement processes do face several key challenges:

 - Manual, time-consuming sourcing done with the use of spreadsheets lead to inefficiencies and errors.
+[3]
 - Limited ability to review detailed supplier offers across various restrictions and compromises.
+[8]
 - Missing Insight into ideal supplier pairings, hindering smart data choices.
+[8]
 - Difficulty responding quickly to market changes due to reactive and slow procurement processes.
+[15]
-- Over-dependence on routine manual jobs such as issuing RFQs and reviewing bids.
+- Over-dependence on routine manual jobs such as issuing RFQs and reviewing bids.[8]
 - Poor oversight of supplier relationships and dependencies as supply chains get more complex.
+[4]

 These problems intensify with more complicated, globalised sourcing, making it difficult for companies to achieve cost efficiency and expansion with outdated tools.

 Overall, these issues highlight a growing gap between modern supply chain complexity and the limitations of conventional procurement methods, therefore creating the need for more intelligent and automated sourcing solutions.

 According to industry analysis, disruptions such as changing logistics capacity and supply shortages have further complicated procurement choices, calling for smarter, data-driven tools.
+[14]

 ## 6. AI Technology used by Keelvar